-- 1. This document provides guidance to Authorised inspectors conducting WCPFC High Seas Boarding and Inspections (HSBI1) on: - catch quantification, an estimation on the quantities of fish on board, when direct weighing or weighing by sampling is not possible
+- 1. This document provides guidance to Authorised inspectors conducting WCPFC High Seas Boarding and Inspections (HSBI2) on: - catch quantification, an estimation on the quantities of fish on board, when direct weighing or weighing by sampling is not possible - tools and methods for catch quantifications - the minimum standards for analysis. - 2.
+The development of this Guide also aims to: - support the establishment of robust catch estimation methods to quantify and estimate the catch on board - ensure that catch estimates are credible and are consistently using appropriate methods and procedures.

-&lt;sup>1 HSBI, refers to boarding, inspection, and related activities on the high seas within the Convention Area conducted pursuant to CMM 2006-08 Western and Central Pacific Fisheries Commission Boarding and Inspection Procedures or any successor CMM.
+2 HSBI, refers to boarding, inspection, and related activities on the high seas within the Convention Area conducted pursuant to CMM 2006-08 Western and Central Pacific Fisheries Commission Boarding and Inspection Procedures or any successor CMM.

-- tools and methods for catch quantifications

-- the minimum standards for analysis.

-- 2. The development of this Guide also aims to:

-- support the establishment of robust catch estimation methods to quantify and estimate the catch on board

-- ensure that catch estimates are credible and are consistently using appropriate methods and procedures.

-- 3. This guide refers to general considerations in the application of quantifying the catch on board during a HSBI and the estimation and analysis process, which includes:
+- 3. This guide refers to general considerations in the application of quantifying the catch3 on board during a HSBI and the estimation and analysis process, which includes:

-- catch documentanalysis
+- catch document4 analysis

 - freezer and Fish Hold inspections

 - verifying Catch

 - quantifying catch

 - weight estimations

 - analysis

 - reporting.

 - 4. The application of this Guide will be voluntary and apply to HSBI activities within the WCPFC area of competence.

 - 5. This guide can be modified in response to new information, technical innovations, and perspectives.
 It is expected that this guide will continue to evolve as the field develops.